wrw/jsx/README.md

 ### incomplete input ###

-jsx can handle incomplete json texts. if the option `stream` is passed to the encoder or decoder and if a partial json text is parsed, rather than returning a term from your callback handler, jsx returns `{incomplete, F}` where  `F` is a function with an identical API to the anonymous fun returned from `decoder/3`, `encoder/3` or `parser/3`. it retains the internal state of the  parser at the point where input
+jsx can handle incomplete json texts. if the option `stream` is passed to the decoder or parser and if a partial json text is parsed, rather than returning a term from your callback handler, jsx returns `{incomplete, F}` where  `F` is a function with an identical API to the anonymous fun returned from `decoder/3`, `encoder/3` or `parser/3`. it retains the internal state of the  parser at the point where input